vicr123/docs/docs/thebeat/library.md

 ### Using the menu

-Select the menu > Add to Library, and then select a folder. theBeat will scan the entire folder for music tracks and add them to the library for you.
+In the menu, select <Command icon="document-open">Add to Library</Command>, and then select a folder.
+On a Mac, go to **File > Add to Library**. theBeat will scan the entire folder for music tracks and add them to the library for you.

 ## Browsing the Library